iLeafSolutionsPvtLtd/NYTNewsApp-IOS/README.md

 * Installation by cloning the repository
 * Go to directory
 * use command + B or Product -> Build to build the project
-* Incase of build fail due to dependency SDWebImageView, install SDWebImageView using CocoaPods.
-* Incase of build fail due to dependency ReachabilitySwift, install ReachabilitySwift using CocoaPods.
+* Incase of build fail due to dependency Kingfisher or ReachabilitySwift then do following steps  File -> Package -> Resolve Package versions
 * Press run icon in Xcode or command + R to run the project on Simulator

 ## Running The Tests Manually